Dubai Salik Gates: Total Number, Locations & 2026 Update

 2. Al Garhoud Bridge (Sheikh Rashid Road)

-The Al Garhoud Bridge is another crucial crossing point over Dubai Creek.
-The Salik gate here is situated on Sheikh Rashid Road, which links Sheikh Zayed Road to Al Khail Road.
-This bridge is one of the busiest in the city, particularly during the morning and evening rush hours.
+The other important crossing bridge in the Dubai Creek is the Al Garhoud Bridge.
+The Salik gate at this location falls on the Sheikh Rashid road that joins Sheikh Zayed Road and Al Khail Road.
+This bridge is among the busiest in the city, especially during morning and evening rush hours.

 Why is it Important